Thevi1/Thevi.github.io/content/posts/route-server.md

 To reconfigure both IPV4 and IPV6 you can use [this](https://raw.githubusercontent.com/inex/IXP-Manager/refs/heads/master/tools/runtime/route-servers/api-reconfigure-all.sh) config file

-In the config file you need api key and handle to get update config from IXP Manager
+In config file you need api key and handle to get update config from IXP Manager

 Here is reconfigure both ipv4 and ipv6 in my route server